-Starting high speed railways in India is not as simple as just buying high-end trainsets, plonking them on our rails and start running at 200 kph, because high speed rail is more about the track than it is about the train running on it.
+Starting high speed railways in India is not as simple as just buying high-end trainsets, plonking them on our rails and start running at 200 kph, because high-speed rail is more about the track than it is about the train running on it.
 While most “non-high speed trains” around the world today average around 110 kph, that the highest speed for our trains, because our tracks simply cannot support any train running at speeds more than that, though our newer locomotives and coaches are capable of doing upto 160 kph!
-For high speed railways to operate safely and efficiently, all track and associated infrastructure has to be rebuilt or upgraded to support trains running at high speeds without failing.
+For high-speed railways to operate safely and efficiently, all track and associated infrastructure has to be rebuilt or upgraded to support trains running at high speeds without failing.
 And how they are to be upgraded depends uniquely on the track surroundings including geography, topography, soil/rock composition, rainfall, temperature variations, rural/urban settings and so on.
-But the most basic requirements of high speed rail tracks are dedicated, fenced-in tracks, CW Rails, absence of tight curves etc.
+But the most basic requirements of high-speed rail tracks are dedicated, fenced-in tracks, CW Rails, the absence of tight curves etc.

-It is also a misconception that High Speed Trainsets have less carrying capacity.
-The 16-car N700 Shinkansen train weights 715 tonnes while a 18-car Garib Rath of the Indian Railways will weigh around 1000 tonnes without the engine.
+It is also a misconception that High-Speed Trainsets have low carrying capacity.
+The 16-car N700 Shinkansen train weights 715tonss while a 18-car Garib Rath of the Indian Railways will weigh around 1000 tonnes without the engine.
 And both can carry 1300 passengers!
 European trains have lesser capacities, though.
 Trainsets are manufactured by Alstorm, Siemens/Bombardier, Kawasaki, Hitachi, Mitsubishi, Sanyo and others.
 Interior deign of the trains really is no concern because they can be outfitted in whatever way required, from like our general unreserved to those of the Maharajas’ Express.
 Usually they are designed just like how an airplane cabin would look like, with better leg room.

 The Latest, Fastest and most Insanely Futuristic E6 Series Shinkansen “Bullet Train” of JR East.

 Take a long-range telescopic view of any straight rail track in India.
-You will see the rails not be be really arrow-straight but have in them minute undulations, as if the rails were slightly but continuously twisted and bent out of shape.
-Trains while passing over these tracks will sway up and down or from side to side even at comparatively lower speeds, just like a car “jumping” more and more as the speed goes up on a road which is seemingly level but has lots of imperfections.
-This “undulation” is usually caused by the heavy usage of the tracks by all kinds of different traffic including very heavy freights with axle loads of more than 23 tonnes.
-For High Speed Rail to run at their dream-speeds of ~300 kph, they must have their own tracks on which no other rolling stock should be allowed to run.
+You will see that the rails are not really arrow-straight but look as if they are wobbly, or slightly but continuously twisted out of shape.
+Trains while passing over these tracks will sway up and down or from side to side even at comparatively lower speeds, just like a car “jumping” as the speed goes up on a road which is seemingly level but has lots of imperfections.
+This “undulation” is usually caused by the heavy usage of the tracks by all kinds of different traffic including very heavy freights with axle loads of more than 23 tons.
+For High-Speed Rail to run at their dream-speeds of ~300 kph, they must have their own tracks on which no other rolling stock should be allowed to run.
 This also allows them to run undisturbed unlike in India where slower trains have to be sided and stopped to make way for the faster ones.

 Overview of High-Speed Rail Systems and the Indian Question